 - Prepare and cut the design on suitable heat transfer vinyl (or alternative material).
 Ensure it’s correctly sized for your treat bag.

 - Once your design is cut, weeded, and ready to go, double check before application.
 Position and check the placement and look of your full design before committing to ironing it into place.
 Happy?
 Ready to iron!

 - Apply the heat transfer(s) per the instructions for your chosen vinyl product.
-A Teflon sheet is handy for extra protection, if you have one.
+A Teflon sheet (affiliate link) is handy for extra protection, if you have one.
 Our iron-on here was a single piece application, but protection is especially important is layering multiple pieces in your design.
 See our DIY shadow effect t-shirts for layering tips, if needed.